FreeAndFair/ColoradoRLA/server/eclipse-project/script/rla_export/README.rst

 Once pip is installed, you use it to install rla_export and all the packages it depends on.
 Locate the ``rla_export*.tar.gz`` file provided in the deliverable, and run a command like this on it.
-Note that the version number may be different than that shown and you'll need to specify a properly qualified path name if it isn't in the current directory.
+Note that the version number may be different than that shown here and you'll need to specify a properly qualified path name if it isn't in the current directory.

-  ``sudo pip install rla_export-1.1.0.tar.gz --upgrade``
+  ``sudo pip install rla_export-2.0.0.tar.gz --upgrade``

 Setup procedure for rla_export
 ------------------------------